revaturelabs/interviewquestions/Python/Python-Classes and Objects/Scope.md

 ---
 9. What happens if the global variable you wish to access has the same name as a local variable?

-- a) It will result in Error.
+a) It will result in Error
-- b) The local variable is shadowed
+b) The local variable is shadowed
-- c) The global variable is shadowed
+c) The global variable is shadowed
-- d) None of the above
+d) None of the above
 <details><summary> <b>Show Answer</b> </summary>

-Option c) is correct
+> Option c)
 </details>

 ---